Skip to main content

-Advanced, built-in reports and exports for sales, club, financial, more
+Stripe reports, monthly reconciliation, built-in reports, and exports for sales, club, financial, and more.

 Updated over a week ago

-VinesOS provides a full array of powerful, built-in reports and exports to help you gain quick, detailed insight into your sales transactions, club activity, financials, marketing, and much more.
+VinesOS provides a wide range of powerful, built-in reports and exports to help you gain quick, detailed insight into your sales transactions, club activity, financials, marketing, and more.

-To navigate to the reports section, from the sidebar, go to Reports and then select the report category (e.g., Sales).
-On the Reports page, select your desired reporting dates at the top, and then click on one of the subreports listed on the page.
+To navigate to the reports section, click Reports from the sidebar and select the report category (e.g., Sales).
+Select your desired reporting dates at the top of the Reports page and click on one of the sub-reports listed.

-Each report varies in format, but most include a set of filters at the top, and the output includes one or more visual charts and a table of data.
+Each report varies in format, but most include a set of filters at the top.
+The output includes one or more visual charts and a table of data.

 Create and save custom reports to My Reports

 You can create and save your own customized reports.
-The My Reports section includes all reports that you have saved for easy retrieval.
-Customized reports can be created that include a custom set of filters of your choosing.
+The My Reports section includes all your saved reports for easy retrieval.
+Customized reports can be created that include a custom set of filters.
 To create and save a report, do the following:

 1. Select your desired filters.